laitanawe/nextflow-programming/_episodes/05-nextflow-dsl2-subworkflows.md

 }

-// Copy from the shebang line to the end so that your main.nf now looks like this:
+// Copy from the shebang line to the end so that your main.nf script now looks like this:

 #!/usr/bin/env nextflow